jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 Uh, kind of?
 Let me open the code I did 8 years ago.

 <img src="./trend_cost_gdkp_items.jpg" alt="WoW plot">
 <figcaption>Figure 3.
-Price evolution in GDKPs for two items in World of Warcraft: Classic GDKPs.
+Price evolution in GDKPs for two items in World of Warcraft: Classic.
 Servers were selected for the US realm of Pagle, PvE, Alliance side from the list available at the “GDKP/SR Weekly Calendar” from the PPNN and compiled by @Polyadic.
 Only items sold are considered.
 Original dataset contains 316 unique items and 10,747 data points. </figcaption>

 This website is one of those "personal projects" that at some point existed, got abandoned, and had to be rebuilt over and over again, due to a lack of maintenance.